PocketCoffea/Tutorials/1_DatasetDiscovery/README.md

 - Sample: groups events of the same type that are considered together for the analysis.
 - Dataset: a collection of files that are grouped together for the analysis.
 They have a specific sample name.
-They have metadata information specifying the sample name, the year, the cross-section, the number of events, and the size.
+They have metadata information specifying the sample name, the year, the cross-section, the number of events, and the size.0